openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    binary operator
    floating-point type

-Casts between floating-point types and type ``boolean`` are not allowed.
+Conversions between floating-point types and type ``boolean`` are not allowed.

 Operators on floating-point numbers, except the remainder operator (see :ref:`Remainder`), behave in compliance with the IEEE 754 Standard.